OmkarChitragar/99007640-CarRentalSystem/1_Requirements/README.md

 ## Description

 Car rental system provides an user interface between the customer and the service provider.
-The user interface provides option for the customer user to book a car by adding up the required detailes, such as no. of cars, amount of rental period, type of car, payments. etc. On the other side this system provides option for the service provider with keeping up of the data of the rented car, to be rented car, profits and losses in the rental bisuness. etc
+The user interface provides option for the customer user to book a car by adding up the required detailes, such as searching for the needed cars, rental period, type of car, payments. etc. On the other side this system provides option for the service provider(Admin) with keeping up of the data of the rented car, update the rental car's details .etc.

 ## Identifying Features